MicroEJ/docs/KernelDeveloperGuide/kfEnabledLibraries.rst

       ...
       at <Feature Method>

-The reason is that the Core Engine rejects the assignment of a Feature object in a static field or an instance field owned by the Kernel.
+The reason is that the Core Engine rejects assigning a Feature object in a static field or an instance field owned by the Kernel.
 See the :ref:`KF library access error codes <kf-access-error-codes>` for more details.
-This prevents to create unwanted object links from the Feature to the Kernel, which would lead to stale references when stopping the Feature.
+This prevents unwanted object links from the Kernel to the Feature, which would lead to stale references when stopping the Feature.

 The library code must be adapted to implement the desired behavior when the code is called from a Feature context.
-Next sections describe the most common strategies applied on a concrete example:
+The following sections describe the most common strategies applied on a concrete example:

 - declaring a static field local to the Feature,
 - allowing a field assignment in Kernel mode,